-There is a temporary freeze on requests to add new species of fauna to the NSW Native Animal Keeper’s Species List.
-This is due to the Independent Review of Biodiversity Legislation in NSW.
+There is a temporary freeze on requests to add new species of fauna to the NSW Native Animal Keepers' Species List.
+This is due to the Independent Review of Biodiversity Legislation in New South Wales.
 The review has recommended changes to wildlife licensing, which are likely to impact this list and many Native Animal Keeper and Companion Animal Keeper Licences.
-Until further details about proposed changes are available all current licence requirements continue to apply.
+Until further details about proposed changes are available, all current licence requirements continue to apply.

 Some points to note:

-- A new species list is produced by the Office of Environment and Heritage (OEH) each year.
+- When not on a freeze, a new species list is produced by the Department of Planning and Environment each year.
 You can only hold an animal that is applicable to class as listed in the current year’s species list.

 - Some animals are listed as exempt and a licence is not required to hold or trade those species (see exempt species list at the back of this document).

 - Some hybridised animals are recorded in this list.
-OEH does not support native animal keepers who breed between animals of different species.
+The department does not support native animal keepers who breed between animals of different species.
 Regulations prohibit the breeding of native waterfowl with domestic waterfowl.